What is Vitamin C Serum & How Can You Use it For Brighter Skin?

 These ingredients are all powerful antioxidants too.
 It's believed that they all work very well alongside vitamin C because they help to stabilize it and improve its efficacy.

 As always, I decipher ingredient labels so you don't have to!
-Here's a whopping list of 28 clean beauty picks.
+Here are my clean beauty picks.
 Some I've tried, some I use regularly, some waiting to be used, some in my basket —but, all free of parabens, sulfates, artificial fragrance, silicones, and other synthetic toxic ingredients that are counterproductive to your skin glow goals!

 Budget Beauty Buys: Vitamin C Serums on Amazon